The North American Beaver, Castor canadensis, is the only member of its species in Canada, although there are a number of sub-species.

 These creatures have special glands near their genitals which secrete a substance we call castoreum which the animal uses to waterproof its fur.

-The babies, are born in the spring, usually 2 - 3 but up to 8 at a time, which are weaned by the time they are two months old, however, they stay with their parents for two years to learn the business of dam and lodge building, before leaving to become independent.
+The babies, are born in the spring, from April to the end of May, usually 2 - 3 but up to 8 at a time, which are weaned by the time they are two months old, however, they stay with their parents for two years to learn the business of dam and lodge building, before leaving to become independent.

 The current population is thought to be around 10 to 15 million animals, whereas before the beginning of the fur trade, it is estimated that there may have been as many as 200 million individuals.